Welcome to today's edition of the Rush 24-7 podcast.

 Only people highly trained like me can read and make it sound like I'm telling and speaking.

-So you in your own words tell me what this guy said about troop morale.
+So you, in your own words, tell me what this guy said about troop morale.

 Yeah, yeah.

-Uh they can't beat us on the battlefield, but basically all they have to do is turn on the television.
+They can't beat us on the battlefield, but basically all they have to do is turn on the television.

 That's right.

-There are two fronts in the war here at home and over there on the battlefield, and uh we're losing the war here at home.
+There are two fronts in the war here at home and over there on the battlefield, and we're losing the war here at home.

-However, incompetent Peter Pace is, he is not doing anything to lose the war at home.
+However incompetent Peter Pace is, he is not doing anything to lose the war at home.

-He is not befriending the enemy as the drive-by media here does, and allow themselves to be used as a propaganda megaphone by the Al Qaeda in Iraq crowd.
+He is not befriending the enemy as the drive-by media here does and allow themselves to be used as a propaganda megaphone by the Al-Qaeda in Iraq crowd.

 Well, he says he's tired of busting my butt over here and coming home every night and turning on the TV and hearing how we're failing miserably.